Hybrid vehicle battery reconditioning | repair equipment

 What does “out of balance” mean?

-What tool is used for reconditioning?
+What tool is used for battery conditioning / repair?

-What data output does the EVc provide?
+What battery conditioning data does the EVc provide?

 The EVc gives internal resistance, amp-hour and watt-hour capacity for every module.
 This enables the ranking of modules for pack rebuilding.
 Output files are exemplified below: